 Other committees and offices may be proposed and voted upon at a Meeting for Business.

 Should anyone be unable or unwilling to continue in their duties until the next annual meeting, a replacement is to be named by the Council.

+Any officer may be removed by a two-thirds vote by voting members.

 Meeting for Business.
 We will have a Meeting for Business at least once per year.
 A Meeting for Business can be called by the Council or by a petition to Council signed by at least one-half of voting members.
 The Council ensures the Meeting for Business is announced in at least two Sunday Meetings for Worship before the Meeting for Business, and that all reasonable care is taken to inform Members and Associate Members of the Meeting for Business.